.

 Macbook Pro 16-inch

-Price: Starts at $2,499 (upgrades available for an added price)
+Price: Starts at $2,499

 Key features:

-- Portable and sleek design
+- Portable and sleek design.

-- Big display with Liquid Retina XDR display
+- 16-inch Liquid Retina XDR display.

 Things to consider:

-- Expensive price for a laptop
+- Expensive for a laptop.

-Razer Blade 15
+Razer Blade 16

 Key features:

-- Sleek and portable design
+- Sleek and portable design.

 Things to consider: